dingzhaowei/TestMP/README.md

 Once downloaded, unpack the compressed folder to see the structure of (the compiled) TestMP.
 You'll see a structure like this:

 	testmp/
-	|-- bin/      # contains the scripts for startup & maintenace.
+	|-- bin/      # contains the scripts for startup & maintenance.
 	|-- conf/     # contains the configuration file.
 	|-- data/     # contains the database files.
 	|-- lib/      # contains the TestMP client libraries.